What To Expect

 For Worship

-"What can I expect from worship Sunday at Chapel in the Hills?"
+"What can I expect from worship on Sunday at Chapel in the Hills?"

 Often times this is the main question people have when looking for a new church fellowship.
 Sadly, however, it is not often clear what to expect when visiting a church for the first time.
 Therefore, we hope to provide you with clear expectations so that you may know what to expect when worshiping alongside us this coming Lord's Day.